somedatapacket/docs.humio.com/content/installation/docker.md

 on the host machine, and `$PATH_TO_CONFIG_FILE` with the path of the configuration file you created.

+**Step 6**

-1. Humio is now running.
+Humio is now running.
 Navigate to `http://localhost:8080` to view the Humio web interface.

 {{% notice info %}}
 In the above example, we started the Humio container with full access to the